Sir Robert Worsley, 3rd Baronet

-Sir Robert Worsley, 3rd Baronet Worsley (1643–1675, Appuldurcombe) was an English politician who sat in the House of Commons of England during the Cavalier Parliament, representing Newtown on the Isle of Wight from 1666 to 1675.
+Sir Robert Worsley, 3rd Baronet (1643 – 1675 in Appuldurcombe), was an English politician who sat in the House of Commons of England during the Cavalier Parliament, representing Newtown on the Isle of Wight from 1666 to 1675.
 He was counted as a member of the Court party, but was not considered very active in parliament.

 Family

 He was the son of Sir Henry Worsley (1612–1666), the second Baronet, and Bridget, daughter of Sir Henry Wallop.
 He married, in 1668, Mary Herbert (died 1693), daughter of the Hon.
-James Herbert of Kingsey in Buckinghamshire, second surviving son of Philip Herbert, 4th Earl of Pembroke and Montgomery (1584–1650) and his wife Susan de Vere (1587–1629), youngest daughter of Edward de Vere, 17th Earl of Oxford, and thus a descendant of Sir Philip Sidney.
+James Herbert of Kingsey in Buckinghamshire, second surviving son of Philip Herbert, 4th Earl of Pembroke and Montgomery (1584–1650), and his wife Susan de Vere (1587–1629), youngest daughter of Edward de Vere, 17th Earl of Oxford, and thus a descendant of Sir Philip Sidney.

 Mary later married, as his second wife, Edward Noel, 1st Earl of Gainsborough.

 He was succeeded by his eldest son, Robert.
 His second son Henry became an army officer, MP and Governor of Barbados.
 His daughter Jane married Sir Nathaniel Napier, 3rd Baronet, but died without issue.